 - Viral Rhinitis

 - Atrophic Rhinitis

 Allergic rhinitis is often referred to as hay fever.

 What is Allergic Rhinitis?

-Allergic rhinitis is the most common type of rhinitis, and it’s what we treat here at South Florida Sinus and Allergy Center.
+Allergic rhinitis is the most common type of rhinitis, and it’s what we treat here at Florida Sinus & Snoring Specialists.
 At its most basic, allergic rhinitis is your immune system’s response to an allergen that you breathe in.
 The mucous membrane in your nasal cavity becomes irritated and inflamed due to the presence of this allergen.
 This then leads to symptoms including congestion, sneezing, watery eyes, and more.

 There are two distinct subtypes within the larger umbrella of allergic rhinitis – seasonal and perennial.
 Seasonal occurs, as the name suggests, in specific seasons.
 Maybe you’re allergic to ragweed and experience seasonal allergic rhinitis during the spring.
 Maybe you’re allergic to grass and experience seasonal allergic rhinitis during the summer.
 In both cases, you can expect an end to your symptoms once the season changes.
 Perennial allergic rhinitis, on the other hand, occurs regardless of the season or time of year.

 The length and frequency of your symptoms also play a role in how allergic rhinitis is classified.
 Mild-intermittent is when you experience symptoms less than four days per week or less than four weeks in total.
 Mild-severe is when you experience symptoms for more than four days per week or longer than four weeks.